 Level 2 - Required for Admission to Teacher Education

 The evaluation of the candidate's Professional Disposition - Level 2 is completed by two people:

 The first person (Rater) requirement needs to be a Cal U faculty member from a required course in the student’s major and one that the student has already taken.
 For the Secondary Education majors, this includes both Secondary Education courses and content area courses.
 For example, a Secondary Education major with a concentration in Biology can choose either a professor from one of their Secondary Education courses and/or from a Biology courses.
 This course/faculty selection is made by the candidate.

-The second person (Rater) is the candidate's choice, but needs to be a person that the candidate has a professional relationship with, i.e., a current or previous employer, a counselor, or a teacher or a professor - who is not employed by Cal U. This second person (Rater) does not need to be a Cal U employee.
-Likewise, relatives of the candidate are not eligible.
+The second person (Rater) is the candidate's choice, but needs to be a person that the candidate has a professional relationship with, i.e., a current or previous employer, a counselor, or a teacher or a professor - who is not employed by Cal U. Relatives of the candidate are not eligible.